 The site aerial photo (Figure 3) was reviewed to assemble the following information.
 The project site is located on an alluvial fan in the northern portion of the unincorporated community of Joshua Tree.
-The site has a shallow slope to the southeast and a small desert wash is located on the southern portion of the property.
+The site has a shallow slope to the southeast and a small desert wash, which is covered by a San Bernardino County drainage easement, is located on the central and southern portions of the property.
 The site is located on the west side of Stonehill Avenue which is a graded dirt road adjacent to the site.
 As illustrated on the aerial photo of the project area, there are scattered rural residences in the vicinity of the project site, including a residence just east of the property on the east site of Stonehill Avenue.
 Electric power lines are located within the project area.
-Surface runoff follows the flow line of the desert wash on the southern portion of the property.
-Surface runoff on the site appears to be sheet flow as no incised channel occurs north of the referenced wash.
+Surface runoff follows the flow line of the desert wash on the central-southern portion of the property shown on Figures A and B. Surface runoff on the site appears to be sheet flow as no incised channel occurs north of the referenced wash.
 The project site is relatively undisturbed.
 The background sound level at the project site appears relatively low, with travel on local roadways (particularly Moonlight Mesa Street and Border Avenue) constituting the primary source of background noise in the project area.